What is the ‘Laudato Si’ Centre?

 What are we trying to achieve?

-The ‘Laudato Si’ Centre’ will engage with people of all faiths and none.
-We will provide spaces for learning and inspiration for our schools, parishes, and the wider community.
+Our unique spaces provide opportunities for learning and inspiration for our schools, parishes, and the wider community.
 They are vital hub for local community groups and schools to fall in love with nature, to experience its beauty first hand (a lot of pupils from urban areas would struggle otherwise), and to inspire the next generation of guardians of creation.

 Young boy takes part in educational activity at the Laudato Si' Centre to learn more about how the ecological crisis affects our brothers and sisters around the world

-To reach our full potential we will use the land, woodland, and unused buildings on the estate of Wardley Hall.
-The site gives us a rare opportunity to repurpose redundant space.
-It is our opportunity to be bold, to create a flagship environmental centre that will help people to learn how they can take practical action to tackle climate change and work towards a sustainable world.
+We are currently using the land and woodland on the estate of Wardley Hall.
+The site gives us an opportunity to repurpose redundant space to help people to learn how they can take practical action to tackle climate change and work towards a sustainable world.

 Why in Salford and why Bishop John?